petethegreat/GettingCleaningDataWeek4/CodeBook.md

 - values lie in the range `[-0.986,0.492]` (raw data was normalised to range `[-1.0,1.0]`)
 - This variable is a dimensionless quantity (no unit), due to the normalisation of the input data.
 - BodyAngularVelocityZComponentFrequencyDomainMean
-  -BodyAngularVelocity - the body component of the angular velocity -ZComponen  - about the _z_ axis
+  - BodyAngularVelocity - the body component of the angular velocity
+  - ZComponen  - about the _z_ axis
-  -FrequencyDomain - this variable was analysed in the frequency domain -Mean - the mean was taken.
+  - FrequencyDomain - this variable was analysed in the frequency domain
+  - Mean - the mean was taken.

 ### BodyAccelerationMagnitudeFrequencyDomainMean
 - mean of the fBodyAccMag-mean() variable from the UCI HAR dataset, averaged over all samples for the corresponding subject and activity